d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### Using the Scorecard

-> [!TIP]
+!!! tip
-> - Track leading indicators such as boundary breaks and recovery actions, not just flow minutes.
+    - Track leading indicators such as boundary breaks and recovery actions, not just flow minutes.
-> - Treat entries as neutral data.
+    - Treat entries as neutral data.
 Low-flow days with strong recovery still count as wins against burnout.
-> - Prioritize Metric 5.
+    - Prioritize Metric 5.
 Writing the next session's first step lowers initiation friction for ADHD and monotropic brains.

 ## Recovery Toolkit: Refueling Creative Capacity